DealScorerDealScorer

 Asking Multiple

-2.5×–4.5× SDE
+2.5×–4× SDE

 Licensing

-State HVAC contractor license (often held by an individual)
+State HVAC contractor license (qualifying individual)

 Best For